Featured Content

 To recognize five decades of fostering international ties and cultural exchange, American Councils for International Education launched the year-long "50 Alumni for 50 Years" initiative that highlights 50 distinguished alumni who exemplify the organization's commitment to transforming lives through public diplomacy, language acquisition, and cultural exchange.
-These 50 alumni share their unique journeys and contributions, reflecting the impact of American Councils' mission and the important influence of international education programs in promoting mutual understanding and global cooperation.
+These 50 alumni share their unique journeys and contributions, reflecting the impact of American Councils' mission and the important influence of international education programs in promoting connection and global cooperation.

 From among these 50 prestigious alumni, two will be selected as the inaugural recipients of the David P. Patton Distinguished Alumni Award and offered the opportunity to spend a week in Washington, DC to engage in professional development and consultations with American Councils, program funders, and public and private sector leaders.
 The Patton Distinguished Alumni Award will directly support projects and activities that are important to the honorees and contribute to American Councils' mission.